AntonNiko/BankProject/README.md

 **Note**: A wire transfer requires different information than a simple transaction, such as institution number and recipient's address, thus the need for a separate model

+## Operation

+**Login**: When a POST request is sent from the home page or the login modal, int is handled by ```publicbanking/view.py``` function login_user(request) function.
+By using Django's built-in authenticate() function and other statements for validation, it either recognizes the user as logged in and redirects them to their accounts overview page, or redirects them back to the login page.
+**Logout**: When a user submits a POST request to logout, it calls the logout(request) function and redirects user to the login page.
+**Transfer Request**: Logged in users can submit transfer requests between their accounts.
+It ensures that no transfers take place if there are insuficcient funds, and creates a transaction objects with record-keeping variables such as the running balance of each account

 ## Gallery

 This section includes animations that show the website in operation, including several important actions usch as requesting transfers, viewing accounts, and checking user authentication